Be-FaaS/BeFaaS-framework/README.md

 3. Run `az account list`.
 4. Choose your subscription you want to use for the deployment.

+#### TinyFaaS

+1. If you don't have an tinyFaaS instance follow the instructions [here](https://github.com/FaaSterMetrics/tinyFaaS).
+2. Set the `TINYFAAS_ADDRESS` environment variable as described below.

 ### Environment Setup

 Get the `project_name` from the cloud provider setup.